GoogleCloudPlatform/pgadapter/README.md

 4. `psycopg2`: Version 2.9.3 and higher (but not `psycopg3`) are supported.
 See [psycopg2](docs/psycopg2.md) for more details.
 5. `node-postgres`: Version 8.8.0 and higher have __experimental support__.
    See [node-postgres support](docs/node-postgres.md) for more details.
+6. `hibernate`: Version 5.3.20.
+Final and higher are supported.
+See [hibernate support](samples/java/hibernate/README.md) for more details.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.